datacommonsorg/docsite/api/rest/v1/info_variable_group.md

 Get basic information about a [variable group](/api/rest/v1/getting_started#variable-group).

-This API returns basic information of a variable group, given the variable grouop's [DCID](/api/rest/v1/getting_started#dcid).
+This API returns basic information of a variable group, given the variable group's [DCID](/api/rest/v1/getting_started#dcid).
 The information provided includes the display name, a list of child variables with their information, a list of child variable groups with their information and the number of descendent variables.

 <div markdown="span" class="alert alert-info" role="alert" style="color:black; font-size: 0.8em">
    <span class="material-icons md-16">info </span><b>Tip:</b><br />
-   Variable group is used in the statistical variable hierarch UI widget as shown in [Statistical Variable Explorer](https://datacommons.org/tools/statvar).
+   Variable group is used in the statistical variable hierarchy UI widget as shown in [Statistical Variable Explorer](https://datacommons.org/tools/statvar).
 </div>

 ## Request